benory/1520s-project-website/documentation/index.markdown

 ## Musical documentation {#music-documentation}

 <div id="paragraph">The 1520s Project provides high quality data with consistent editorial standards between scores.
-Shared editorial standards with the <a href="https://josquin.stanford.edu/">Josquin Research Project</a> enables rigorous comparisons of the musical data.</div>
+Shared editorial standards with the <a href="https://josquin.stanford.edu/">Josquin Research Project</a> enable rigorous comparisons and analysis of the musical data.</div>

 <br>